imhul/proto-mass-next/README.md

 ## Contribute

-Want to be part of the Proto-Mass project?
+Want to be part of the Chicken Hell project?
 Great!
 All are welcome!
 We will get there quicker together 👌 Whether you find a bug, have a great feature request, or you fancy owning a task from the road map above, feel free to get in touch.

 ## Donate